Canon 7D II vs Nikon D500

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D Mark II does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 7D Mark II and the D500 are recent models that feature in their makers' current product line-up.
+Both the 7D Mark II and the D500 are recent models that are part of the current product line-up.
 The 7D Mark II replaced the earlier Canon 7D, while the D500 followed on from the Nikon D300S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Nikon D500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 7D Mark II: